-- To consider the recommendations within the Tiwi Land Council review and facilitate improvements where appropriate; - Replace the existing TLC 'land use request form' with a 'land use application'; - Make appropriate changes within the Tiwi Land Council permit system and website to support improvements; and - Communicate any changes to key stakeholders.
+- Engage an external party to facilitate a comprehensive review of TLC land access and land use procedures in three stages. - To consider the recommendations within the Tiwi Land Council review and facilitate improvements where appropriate; - Make appropriate changes within the Tiwi Land Council permit system and website to support improvements; and - Communicate any proposed changes to key stakeholders (Stage 2).

-As a result of the first stage of the Land Use and Access Review, TLC staff have designed a proposed new clan engagement process to ensure the free, prior and informed consent.
-This process is explained in the flowchart below.
+As a result of the first stage of the Land Use and Access Review, staff have designed a proposed new clan engagement process to ensure the free, prior, and informed consent, represented below.
+A consultant has been engaged to streamline this process.